tinymce/tinymce-docs/plugins/table.md

 The `table_sizing_mode` option enforces the table sizing method used for new and modified tables (including resizing operations on tables).
 This option only impacts the _width_ of tables and cells and does not apply to the _height_ of tables and cells.

-This option accepts the following options:
+This option accepts the following values:

 - `fixed` - Use pixel-based widths.
 - `relative` - Use percent-based widths.